elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 end
 ```

 Today, we know `user` in the first clause has the `name` field (and potentially other fields).
 We know that `user` in the second clause has `first_name` and `last_name`.
 However, the code above also tells us that `user` in the second clause **does not** have the `name` field (after all, if it had the `name` field, the first clause would have matched).
-In the first release candidate, the type system cannot infer this information yet, but it will be implemented in a future release candidate.
+In the first release candidate, the type system cannot infer this information yet, but it will be implemented in the following release candidate.

 Besides giving us more precise types, the above will also allow us to perform exhaustiveness checks as well as find redundant clauses (note we already warn for clauses that won't ever match since Elixir v1.18).